 How Rarity Impacts Upgrade Odds

-- Going for a $50 skin from the same base item might drop your chance to 10%.
+- Going after a $50 skin from the same $5 base could slash that down to around 10%.

-- Choose targets close in value to your base item.
+- Pick upgrades that are closer in value to your starting item.

-- Upgrade multiple lower-value skins instead of going all-in on one big item.
+- Combine several smaller skins instead of risking it all on one big gamble.

 Most Valuable Skins to Upgrade